 In 2014, KCHA served 15,043 households in our federally subsidized programs.
 This service level is almost 4,000 households above the number we were able to serve in 2003, the year KCHA entered the MTW demonstration.
 While some of this increase was due to new Section 8 vouchers serving special populations, the remaining can be attributed to the number of new units brought on because of MTW: Approximately 530 units were solely attributable to the MTW program.
+Of these, 150 units were in our sponsor-based program, 275 units were vouchers above and beyond KCHA's voucher baseline, and the remaining were Section 8 new construction units.
+Due to MTW, we have been able to increase the number of households served by realizing cost efficiencies, fostering cross-sector partnerships and leveraging additional resources.

 Our MTW status has not only allowed us to serve more households but also to serve more of King County's most vulnerable households, including those earning 50 percent of Area Median Income (AMI) or less.
 These very low-income families are a priority for KCHA, making up 98 percent of our federally assisted households.
 KCHA continued to seek ways to meet the varied and often complex needs of those in our community who struggle with mental illness, have past involvement with the criminal justice system, have escaped a domestic violence situation, are transitioning out of foster care, and/or are exiting homelessness.
 All too often, these families and individuals are shuffled among various systems that lack a coordinated approach to providing assistance.
-We are bridging this gap by working across systems-foster care, mental health, homelessness, Veterans Affairs, criminal justice and others-to pair housing subsidies with supportive services.
+We are bridging this gap by working across systems - foster care, mental health, homelessness, Veterans Affairs, criminal justice and others - to pair housing subsidies with supportive services.
 For example, our Stepped-down Rent Assistance for homeless youth is the result of a partnership between KCHA and local homeless youth providers who identified the need for a rental subsidy that diminishes over time and emphasizes graduation to independent housing.
 We believe that time-limited assistance may be a more effective approach to assisting young adults exiting homelessness, and we are monitoring closely the outcomes of this program.
 In 2014, 13 of the 15 youth participating in this pilot maintained stable housing and engaged in regular support services to move toward self-sufficiency.